Where is Benin Located?

 How did Benin get its name?

-Benin derives its name from Bight of Benin, a water-body located in the southern region of the country.
+Benin derives its name from the Bight of Benin, a water body located in the southern region of the country.
 During the colonial period, Benin was known as Dahomey.

 How big is Benin?

 Benin covers an area of 43,484 square miles and as of 2009, has an estimated population of 8,791,832.
 Its geographic coordinates are 6 13N, 0 4E.

 West African CFA franc is the official currency of Benin.
 Its ISO 4217 code is XOF and is issued by Banque Centrale des Etats de l’Afrique de l’Quest (BCEAO).
 It is generally divided into 100 centimes, although no centime denominations have been issued.

 Porto-Novo is the capital of Benin.
 It covers an area of 42.5 square miles and has an estimated population of 223,552.
 Its geographic coordinates are 6 29N, and 2 36E.
 The capital is located in the southeastern region of the country.

 Which is the largest city of Benin?

 The largest city of Benin in Cotonou.
 It is an important cultural and political center.
 It is situated at an elevation of 51 meters and its geographic coordinates are 6 22N, 2 26E.
 As of 2006, its estimated population was 761,137.
 What is the official language of Benin?

 French is the official language of Benin.
 Other languages spoken in the country are Beninese languages, including Yoruba.